TUfischl/sizeestimation/scenarios/IMDB/README.md

 1.Run *only* the CREATE TABLE statements from schema.sql

-2.Get the data :) The data files were exceeding the maximum allowable github size.
-Send us email to get the raw delimited data.
+2.Get the data :) Download the raw '|'-delimited data from http://www.cs.ox.ac.uk/people/efthymia.tsamoura/sizeestimation/imdb.zip

 3.Load the data